John Onaiyekan

-John Olorunfemi Onaiyekan (born 29 January 1944) is a Nigerian prelate of the Roman Catholic Church.
-He was Archbishop of Abuja from 1994 to 2019 and was made a cardinal in 2012.
-He has served as president of the Christian Association of Nigeria, president of the Catholic Bishops' Conference of Nigeria and Bishop of Ilorin.
+John Olorunfemi Onaiyekan (born 29 January 1944) is a Nigerian prelate of the Catholic Church.
+He was archbishop of the Latin Church archdiocese of Abuja from 1994 to 2019 and was made a cardinal in 2012.
+He has served as president of the Christian Association of Nigeria, president of the Catholic Bishops' Conference of Nigeria, President of The Symposium of Episcopal Conferences of Africa and Madagascar (SECAM), and bishop of Ilorin.

 Education and early career

 Onaiyekan was born in the town of Kabba, in what is now Kogi State, to Bartholomew and Joann Onaiyekan.
 He attended St. Mary's Catholic School in Kabba from 1949 until 1956, Mount St. Michael's Secondary School in Aliade, Benue State, from 1957 until 1962, and Ss.
 Peter & Paul Major Seminary in Bodija, Ibadan, from 1963 until 1965.
 He completed his religious studies in Rome in 1969 and was ordained as a priest on 3 August of that year by Bishop Auguste Delisle of Lokoja Diocese.
 Ahmadu Bello, Premier of Nigeria's Northern Region, had offered him a scholarship to study abroad.

 Onaiyekan taught at St. Kizito's College, Isanlu, in 1969.
 He became rector of St. Clement Junior Seminary in Lokoja in 1971.
 He completed his Licentiate of Sacred Scripture at the Pontifical Biblical Institute in 1973 and earned his doctorate in 1976.
 He became Vice Rector of Ss.
 Peter & Paul in 1977.